Hamidhrg/Guatemala2019/Tutorials/2.Alignments/Readme.md

 Concatenation of sequences means adding sequences from the same organism but from different genes one after another in order to create a larger dataset for the analysis as opposed to analysing single-gene datasets.
 There are many programs available for concatenatenation of sequences.
 You can even concatenate your sequences with a text editor or using a few comands in any programming language if you feel confortable with it.
 Here we are going to use an online application.

-[FaBox (1.5) an online fasta sequence toolbox] (http://users-birc.au.dk/palle/php/fabox/index.php) is a useful online tool for simple tasks using fasta files.
+[FaBox (1.5) - an online fasta sequence toolbox](http://users-birc.au.dk/palle/php/fabox/index.php) is a useful online tool for simple tasks using fasta files.
 The webpage is developed by Aarhus University.
 Open the link on a new page.
 You should see something like this:

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/2.Alignments/Concat.png" alt="Concat" width="800"></p>